-Editor’s Note: This post is by Jonathan Gootenberg, a researcher at Harvard University we're collaborating with.
+Editor’s Note: This post was contributed by Jonathan Gootenberg, a researcher at Harvard University.
 If you have ideas for other potential collaborations, please let us know.

 One of my favorite qualities of Benchling is how quickly they roll out new features.
 Benchling is one of the only platforms out there that is constantly improving and adding tools.
 Quickly rolling out updates also allows Benchling to keep up with the speed of science.
 Today, Benchling is updating their CRISPR design tool to incorporate two new discoveries.